Tracey Neville: England Netball still has funding 'noose around neck' despite gold

 "I think it's just really pleasing to see."

-Neville said the UK netball Superleague, which starts a new season on Saturday, might also benefit from the national team's achievement at the Games.
+Neville said the UK netball Superleague, which resumes again on Saturday after a break for the Commonwealth Games, might also benefit from the national team's achievement on the Gold Coast.

 "I think Australia at the moment are tipping the market, with a lot of our girls playing out there," she said.